zaidalshibi/HornedBeast/README.md

 ## Time Estimate

-Number and name of feature: feature 1 (adding the modal feature) Estimate of time needed to complete: 10 hours
+Number and name of feature: feature 1 (adding the filter feature) Estimate of time needed to complete: 2 hours

-Start time: 1:30
+Start time: 5:00

-Finish time: 7:30
+Finish time: 6:15

-Actual time needed to complete: 6 hours
+Actual time needed to complete: 1:15 hours